Food Compass uses a quantitative ranking algorithm across nine domains to rank foods from 1 to 100.

 - Medium-chain fatty acids (MCT), and

-While potentially beneficial, data on alpha-linolenic acid and medium-chain fatty acids is generally hard to come by in food databases.
-Hence, if it is not regularly measured in food, it’s probably not a useful ranking factor for widespread use.
+While they may be beneficial, data on alpha-linolenic acid and medium-chain fatty acids are generally hard to come by in food databases.
+Hence, if it is not regularly measured in food, it’s probably not good to use as a ranking factor for widespread use.

-Food Compass has also considered the following additives:
+Food Compass has also considered the following additives as individual ranking factors:

 - Added sugar,